How We Position Your Business

 Example: Staffing Agency

-"For mid-size logistics companies who can't afford to wait six weeks to fill critical warehouse roles, Zenex provides specialized distribution staffing with an 18-day average time-to-fill—unlike generalist agencies that learn your industry on your dime—because we've placed over 400 logistics professionals and know exactly where to find reliable talent."
+"For mid-size logistics companies who can't afford to wait six weeks to fill critical warehouse roles, [Your Company] provides specialized distribution staffing with an 18-day average time-to-fill—unlike generalist agencies that learn your industry on your dime—because you've placed over 400 logistics professionals and know exactly where to find reliable talent."

 Testing Your Statement